fblupi/master_informatica-TVG/docs/questions1.md

 ## Issues about Medical Imaging Modalities

-**1.- X-ray images rely upon two underlying physical phenomena: *absortion* and *scattering* which provoke X-ray *attenuation*.
+**1.- X-ray images rely upon two underlying physical phenomena: *absorption* and *scattering* which provoke X-ray *attenuation*.
 Which are the effects that these two phenomena produce onto final X-ray images?**

 Respuesta